bnpr/Malt/docs/From-Nodes-To-Code/From-Nodes-To-Code.md

 Now we can make changes in our shader file and as soon as we save it (*Ctrl+S*) Malt will reload it.

-Note: When you save the blend file in step 1 and *Malt* is active it will auto-create a `.vscode` folder in the root of your new folder which includes a `settings.json` file that will help the extensions installed in step 4 work properly.
+Note: When you save the blend file in step 1 and *Malt* is active it will create a `.vscode` folder in the root of your new folder which includes a `settings.json` file that will help the extensions installed in step 4 work properly.

 _Click image below to view a video of this installation/setup process in youtube_ [![Malt VSCode config](https://img.youtube.com/vi/UjsW7Ce0BKo/maxresdefault.jpg)](http://www.youtube.com/watch?v=UjsW7Ce0BKo "Malt VSCode config")